Daniel-KM/Omeka-S-module-Cartography/README.md

 A similar js can be added for images to describe, but is not managed directly by the module currently.

+### Site page blocks

+Two block layouts are available to embed a cartography on any site page:

+- **Cartography: Describe** (`cartographyDescribe`): annotate a still image.
+- **Cartography: Locate** (`cartographyLocate`): annotate a georeferenced map.

+Each block uses the standard Omeka attachments picker (same widget as the `Media` block): attach one or more items (optionally with a specific media).
+A checkbox `Enable annotation toolbar` enables the create/edit/delete tools for users with the required rights.

+The block renders through the template `view/common/block-layout/cartography-block.phtml`, which wraps resources in a `.cartography-block.cartography-{type}` container (similar class pattern to module [Mapping]'s `mapping-block`).

+### Resource page blocks

+Two resource page block layouts are also registered, so a theme manager can append a Describe or Locate section to the public item / item set / media show page through the standard Omeka resource page configuration.
+The options are managed via site settings in order to switch between display/annotation (when the user is allowed to create annotations).

+For older themes that do not use resource page blocks, the site setting "Cartography placement" (group "Old themes") allows to append the block after the item view.

+### Admin browse

+A third browse view is available at `/admin/cartography/browse` (admin only): it lists all georeferenced annotations on a single map; the map loads geometries through the endpoint `/admin/cartography/browse-geometries` (JSON).

 ### Geometries

 The geometries are saved as standard Omeka values and indexed in a specific